THE DREADED BLANK PAGE

 It’s important though.
 It really is.

-- Create a voice.
+Create a voice.
 You-Are-Not-A-Ro-bot.
-You don’t communicate because it’s the efficient way to exchange information.
+You don’t communicate because it’s an efficient way to exchange information.
 You’re a human being with a great idea.
 Develop a voice that is appropriate for your topic and will appeal to the interests of your audience.

-- Tell a story.
+Tell a story.
 You’re not writing a novel.
-But studies have shown that vicarious experience, in other words storytelling, is the number one way to influence people.
-There’s something about story that breaks through our normal analytical barriers and engages us at our core.
+But studies have shown that vicarious experience, in other words, storytelling, is the number one way to influence people.
+There’s something about a story that breaks through our normal analytical barriers and engages us at our core.
 You can use that.
 Think outside the box and incorporate story into your marketing.

-These tips will help you write powerful content and infuse your market with interest.
+These tips will help you write powerful content and infuse your market with interest and help your branding flourish.
 Or the simple option is to let us take care of that for you and free your mind to think of bigger and great ideas.